tposney/midi-qol/README.md

 * When casting an AoE spell midi will target in foundry, auto starting the place template action (as if you had cast the spell in foundry).
 * Damage/effects are applied in foundry only, no updates of any sort are passed back to DND Beyond.
 * DnD Beyond does not apply any foundry in game effects made to actors, so attack, damage and saving throws will not use any foundry local data, like short term damage bonuses.
-* Midi will look only at the foundry data, so it is up to you to keep things synchronised betwee the two.
+* Midi will look only at the foundry data, so it is up to you to keep things synchronised between the two.
 * Effects that increase attack bonus/damage dealt (when applied in foundry) will have no effect on attack/damage rolls made on DND Beyond.
-Midi **will** take into account effects that change AC (when checking hits), damage resistance etc when applying damage.
+Midi **will** take into account effects that change AC (when checking hits), damage resistance, etc. when applying damage.

 ## FVTTEncounterStats.
 This module keeps very detailed stats about each encounter you run and is fully compatible with midi-qol.
 If keeping game stats is your thing it's worth a look.
 Much better and more informative than the midi inbuilt rollStats.